 So before you pull on your ice skates, check out these five ways to get ready for the snow and ice that will be keeping you company as you go from activity to activity.

-Good shoes are a must in difficult weather, but if you’re into fashion, that may mean getting creative to ensure your safety.
+Good winter boots or shoes are a must in difficult weather, but if you’re into fashion, that may mean getting creative to ensure your safety.
 Avoid heels if at all possible, especially those like stilettos with thin heels which put you in a precarious position with little traction in the case of a slip.

 Go a step further by wearing shoes with sturdy soles that will not only help keep the cold out but will provide the proper traction to stop any dangerous sliding on the roads and sidewalks to a minimum.
 When walking on icy surfaces, remember to keep your toes pointed slightly outward with your feet about shoulder-width apart so you have a good, solid foundation with each step.